diracdeltas/spleeter4max/README.md

 did you already do the steps in https://github.com/diracdeltas/spleeter4max#before-you-start? if so keep reading.

-unfortunately this plugin may not work with ableton 9 or earlier :(.
+unfortunately this plugin may not work with versions earlier than Ableton 10 / Max 8 :(.

 ### spleeter seems to take forever to run